evgenynacu/leveraged-defi-strategy-contracts/docs/requirements/functional-requirements.md

 ## FR-003: Command-Based Execution

 ### FR-003.1: Command System
-- System must support flexible command-based execution for complex strategies
+- Child strategies must support flexible command-based execution for complex operations
-- Commands must include: FlashLoan, LendingDeposit, LendingWithdraw, LendingBorrow, LendingRepay, Swap
+- Child strategy commands must include: SUPPLY, WITHDRAW, BORROW, REPAY, SWAP
+- Flash loan operations are managed by parent vault, NOT by child strategy commands
 - Transfer operations must NOT be allowed in commands - only vault logic can transfer assets
 - Commands must be composable for complex strategies